Green-Conscious Copywriting

 Safe from Greenwashing Backlash

-Criticism over your sustainable business practices is inevitable.
-But because you are conforming to industry communication standards, your chances of committing sins of greenwashing are lessened.
-If done right, instead of backlash, you get support and endorsements from your ideal customers, actual customers, and even industry peers.
+Criticism of your sustainable practices is bound to happen.
+But by sticking to industry communication standards, you lower the risk of falling into greenwashing traps.
+If you do it right, you’ll get support and endorsements from your ideal customers, current customers, and even industry peers instead of backlash!

 Sustainable Growth

-With informed decisions, sales conversions are more genuine.
-Buyer remorse is lowered, and trust increases.
-Moving away from transactional to relational, expect loyalty and repeat purchases as an upside benefit of this style.
-Not to mention having solid advocates doing referrals and recommending your brand to their network.
+When customers make informed decisions, sales conversions feel more genuine.
+Buyer’s remorse goes down, and trust goes up!
+By shifting from a transactional approach to a relational one, you can expect loyalty and repeat purchases.
+Plus, you’ll have solid advocates referring and recommending your brand to their network.

 The answer depends on the goal and metric you have for it.
 Unlike traditional marketing and copywriting Key Performance Indicators (KPIs), this style includes other metrics such as: